Documentaries, Books, and More!

 We are a nonprofit 501 (c) (3) organization based in the Quad Cities of Iowa and Illinois.
 We produce documentaries, books, and public programs that tell the stories of diverse peoples, places, and events of the past and present.
 Our goal is to provide interesting and educational experiences for K-12 students, college students, and the general public.

 We draw upon the expertise of film and video specialists, artists, historians, geographers, teachers, and others to assure quality work.
 Thus far we have produced video documentaries on corn husking contests, which drew very large crowds and national attention before World War II, and the Rock Island Civil War Prison, which has the undeserved reputation as the "Andersonville of the North."
 Our books include a history of Riverside Cemetery, designed by William Le Baron Jenney; a history of Wharton Field House, designed by Theodore F. Wharton and home arena of a charter member of the National Basketball Association, the Tri-Cities Blackhawks; and the story of the Swedish immigrant family of Gustaf Johnson, a carpenter/contracter who built eighty houses in the Quad Cities.
 More documnentaries and books are forthcoming.
+Among them are documentaries on Zebulon Pike's 1805 expedition on the Upper Mississippi River and on the first railroad bridge to span the Mississippi river, which was completed in 1856 between Rock Island, Illinois, and Davenport, Iowa.

 When Farmers Were Heroes: The Era of National Corn Husking Contests